Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 ##Introduction

-It is often necessary to expose a Backend service to Frontend via a node.js application.
-The *ServiceProxy* module from the *factory-nodejs* library allows you to easily do this by adding a route to your application and proxying requests to Backend services via this route.
+It is often necessary to expose a Backend service to the Frontend via a node.js application.
+The *ServiceProxy* module from the *factory-node.js* library allows you to easily do this by adding a route to your application and proxying requests to the Backend services via this route.

-{{tip "Authentication information is passed by the 'ServiceProxy' module automatically, so you don't have to do this."}}
+{{tip "Authentication information is passed by the 'ServiceProxy' module automatically, so you don't have to do this manually."}}

->**Note**: You can proxy requests only to the services on the same CloudFoundry environment where your application runs.
+>**Note**: You can proxy requests only to services within the same Cloud Foundry environment where your application runs.

 ##Usage

-To expose a DSP service to Frontend:
+To expose a DSP service to the Frontend:

 1. Initiate the `factory.serviceProxy` module;
-2. Add proxied services descriptors;
+2. Add proxied service descriptors;
 3. Create the proxy and assign a route for proxied requests.

 **Example**